<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=4669116&amp;fmt=gif">

 FRP & Composite Grating

-Fiberglass Reinforced Plastic (FRP) grating—also referred to as fiberglass grating—is a resin-fiberglass composite material used for the surfaces of walkways, stairs, platforms and other load-bearing structures.
+Fiberglass Reinforced Polymer (FRP) grating—also referred to as composite grating—is a resin-fiberglass composite material used for the surfaces of walkways, stairs, platforms and other load-bearing structures.
 It is available in pultruded and molded forms, both of which can be customized to meet specific performance and safety requirements.

 • Corrosion Resistance